jscooksey/Pelican/content/blog/2023/20230723_pelican_continued.md

 ## Hosting and Replcaing on Netlify

+Associte repository
+Setting up Netlify
+Pyuthon 3.8 only
-How does it handle 404 errors
+netlify.toml to handle 404
-Upload from github